yeokiwi/orin_setup/README.md

 sudo tools/l4t_flash_prerequisites.sh

-Use the following commmand to clone the image sudo ./flash.sh -r -k APP -G backup.img jetson-agx-orin-devkit mmcblk0p1
+Use the following commmand to clone the image from AGX Orin sudo ./flash.sh -r -k APP -G backup.img jetson-agx-orin-devkit mmcblk0p1

 The backup will generate a sparse image(backup.img) and raw image(backup.img.raw)